MDAnalysis/solvation-analysis/joss_paper/paper.md

-coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [numpy:2020][scipy:2020] to implement analyses of network formation [@jingyang] and residence times[@kara].
+coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [numpy:2020][scipy:2020] to implement analyses of network formation [@jingyang] and residence times[@residence].
 Since researchers will inevitably plot these properties the package includes a robust set of visualization tools built on top of Matplotlib and Plotly [@matplotlib:2007][plotly:2015].
 A full set of tutorials based on state-of-the-art electrolyte systems